-The speakers were sent back to QUAD which cost a lot in postage although they did return them for free The fault was attributed to the HT power supply which they replaced under warranty When you have a pair of ESL63s and friends interested in Hi-Fi you find they get borrowed a lot and by 1997 when we moved housed they were looking "a bit tired" with torn grille cloth and the same intermittent fault was back again
+The speakers were sent back to QUAD which cost a lot in postage although they did return them for free ~ The fault was attributed to the HT power supply which they replaced under warranty ~ When you have a pair of ESL63s and friends interested in Hi-Fi you find they get borrowed a lot and by 1997 when we moved housed they were looking "a bit tired" with torn grille cloth and a dented front and the intermittent fault was back

-QUAD "looked" for the fault and although I pointed out a clear foreign object in the area of the problem they returned the speakers to my new address with new cloth grilles and boxes and charged me almost 300GBP They found no fault and as I listened to them for several months they appeared okay
+QUAD "looked" for the fault and ~ although I pointed out a clear foreign object in the area of the problem ~ they returned the speakers to my new address with new cloth grilles and boxes which me almost 300GBP ~ They found no fault and as I listened to them for several months they appeared okay

-Due to decorating the new home and having a new job the ESL63s were put back in their boxes and because I had borrowed a pair of Tannoy SRM10s for a while and my LS3/5A mods plus other speakers coming and going including 2 pairs of QUAD 11s they were only used occasionally up to 2008 when after being used for a few months they showed signs of the intermittent fault once again
+Due to decorating the new home and having a new job the ESL63s were put back in their boxes and ~ because I had borrowed a pair of Tannoy SRM10s for a while and my LS3/5A mods plus other speakers coming and going including ESL57s and new QUAD 11s ~ they were only used occasionally up to 2008 when after a few months they showed signs of the intermittent fault once again

 ||In September 2008 the problem became very persistent so I contacted QUAD now IAG and again spoke to Rob Flain and arranged to send my speakers to their new workshop in Huntingdon along with a letter with pictures of the "foreign object" in the centre panel and copies of my previous letters